-Birthday: May 18, 1975
+Birthday: May 18, 1975 (Taurus)

-Born in: North Shore, Oahu, Hawaii, U.S.
+Born In: North Shore, Oahu, Hawaii, U.S.

 Jack Johnson is a record breaking American singer-songwriter, musician and record producer.
 Although a former athlete, Jack became a popular musician with the song ‘Rodeo Clowns’ in 1999.
 His music career is centred around ‘soft rock’ and ‘acoustic’ genres.
 He is a four time ‘US Billboard 200’ number one spot holder for his albums ‘Sleep Through the Static’, ‘To the Sea’, ‘From Here to Now to You’ and the all time famous ‘Sing-A-Longs and Lullabies for the Film Curious George’.
 He takes inspiration from legendary musicians such as Bob Dylan, Radiohead, Otis Redding, The Beatiles, Bob Marley and Neil Young amongst several others.
 He is an environmentalist and works with several NGO’s including his own charitable foundation to promote a healthier environment.
 Jack’s talents don’t cease here as he is also a popular actor, documentary filmmaker and record producer.
 Spanning the seventeen years of his music career, he has won several awards as an actor and singer-songwriter.
 From his debut album ‘Brushfire Fairytales’ to his sixth album ‘From Here to Now to You’, Jack has rocked all music charts.
 His upcoming seventh untilted album is due to launch in 2017.